Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Nonequilibrium optical conductivity

 Once the pump pulse has passed, the system begins to relax via the recombination of doublons and holons.
+As shown in Appendix \ref{app:docc}, this is evident from the gradual decrease in double occupancy.
 The negative spectra at $\omega = \omega_0$ gradually turn into positive asymmetric ones, which implies the emergence of Fano resonance.
 In this case, there is a quantum interference between the exciton level and the doublon-holon continuum \cite{Rincon2021PRB}.
 On the other hand, the in-gap state remains over time.
-The reason why the peak position with regard to the in-gap state at $\Delta t_{\mathrm{pr}}>0$ becomes smaller than that at $\Delta t_{\mathrm{pr}}=0$ can be attributed to the Stark effect of the excitons \cite{Udono2022PRB, Udono2023arXiv}.
+The reason why the peak position with regard to the in-gap state at $\Delta t_{\mathrm{pr}}>0$ becomes smaller than that at $\Delta t_{\mathrm{pr}}=0$ can be attributed to the Stark effect of the excitons \cite{Udono2022PRB, Udono2023PRB}.
 The electric field of the pump pulse at $\Delta t_{\mathrm{pr}}=0$ enhances the splitting between the even- and odd-parity exciton levels.
-The energy of the in-gap state eventually stabilizes at approximately $\omega=0.2$.
+The energy of the in-gap state eventually stabilizes at approximately $\omega \approx 0.2$.

 To further scrutinize the aforementioned features, we also examine the SDW state with a larger interaction strength.
 Figure~\ref{fig:noneq-opt-cond_U20_V6} shows the nonequilibrium optical conductivity at $U=20$ and $V=6$ with $\omega_0 = 13.55$.
-We find that, in addition to the peak originating from two exciton levels at small $\omega$, labeled as $\alpha$, there are two broad structures ($\beta$ and $\gamma$) and a sharp peak at $\omega=10.5$ ($\delta$) below the optical gap.
-Moreover, a new peak arises at $\omega=21.1$ ($\varepsilon$), which is located at a higher energy than the exciton level.
+In addition to the low-energy peak originating from two exciton levels at small $\omega$ \cite{Lu2015PRB}, labeled as $\alpha$, we find that there are two broad structures ($\beta$ and $\gamma$) and a sharp peak at $\omega \approx 10.5$ ($\delta$) below the optical gap.
+Moreover, a new peak arises at $\omega \approx 21.1$ ($\varepsilon$), which is located at a higher energy than the exciton level.
 Apart from the peak $\alpha$, the origins of these peaks can be better understood from the numerical results of nonequilibrium single-particle excitation spectra, which we will discuss in the subsequent section.